 Historical Context

 The legislature created the Alcoholic Beverage Control Board in 1937 and gave it authorization to buy, manufacture, and sell alcoholic beverages; to control the possession, sale, transportation, and delivery of alcoholic beverages; and to determine the localities for operation of state stores.
 The legislature, with the passage of Act 97-423, mandated the board to enforce all state and federal tobacco laws for sales of tobacco products to minors in the state and to permit all retail tobacco locations statewide.
-The board was continued by the legislature following sunset review through the passage of Alabama Act 84-178; 88-155; 92-120; and 96-262.
+The board was continued by the legislature following sunset review through the passage of Alabama Acts 84-178, 88-155, 92-120, and 96-262.

 Agency Organization